kluopaja/raycaster-tira/doc/project_specification.md

 rectangle.
 Every non-leaf node also divides the corresponding rectangle into two rectangles which recursively correspond to the children nodes.
 [2]

-The implementation building of the k-d tree can vary depending on the exact way each rectangle is divided into subtrees and when the recursion is stopped.
+The implementation of building of the k-d tree can vary depending on the exact way each rectangle is divided into subtrees and when the recursion is stopped.
 [1] Different ways to do this will be compared.

 The surface area heuristic will be implemented using an O(N log N) algorithm desribed by Wald and Havran [1].

+Some tree traversal strategy will be implemented to answer the queries.
+Many algorithms have been proposed to improve the practical efficiency of this step.[3]
+It would be interesting to implement couple of these.

-As k-d trees do not improve the worst case time complexity of finding the closest intersection for a ray.
+It should be noted that k-d trees do not improve the worst case time complexity of finding the closest intersection for a ray.

 ## Inputs and outputs